ecraig12345/yarn-plugin-npmrc/README.md

 - Environment variable replacement only supports variables from the actual process environment, not variables that would normally be added to the environment by npm.
 (This should have no impact on auth-related values in most cases; the only time it might cause issues is advanced modifications to the `prefix` or config paths which are then referenced as environment variables in a config.)
 - Certificate or key-based auth (`certfile`, `keyfile`) aren't supported.

+The version of `@npmcli/config` is patched locally (with the patch included in the plugin bundle) to address some issues and reduce the plugin bundle size.

+### Why patch `@npmcli/config`?

-The versions of `@npmcli/config` and its internal `@npmcli/package-json` are patched locally (with the patches included in the plugin bundle).
-The initial motivation was to get rid of a problematic `require.resolve('node-gyp/bin/node-gyp.js')` which assumes the code is running within the `npm` package with its dependencies and isn't needed here.
-The patches also remove some code which isn't needed for the very simple purposes of this plugin.
+The initial motivation was to get rid of a problematic `require.resolve('node-gyp/bin/node-gyp.js')`, which assumes the code is running within the `npm` package with its dependencies and causes a runtime error if `node-gyp` isn't present locally.
+That code isn't needed at all for auth, so patching to remove it was the simplest approach.

-<details><summary>Updating the patches (expand for details)</summary>
+The other reason for patching is to remove a bunch of code which isn't relevant to auth settings.
+The patch takes the plugin down from **220k to 28k** (minified), which matters because **Yarn loads _every plugin_ on _every command_**, even if the plugin isn't used by that command.
+So parsing a plugin with a bunch of unused bundled code is potentially a meaningful perf penalty when running `yarn build` or other commands across many packages in a large repo.

+(Arguably at this point the patch has gone a bit overboard and it would be better to just copy the relevant parts of the code, but there's some complex/nuanced behavior for config path modifications using environment variables which would be hard to pull out.)

+<details><summary>More details</summary>

+#### What's patched

+- Remove all unneeded option `definitions` (including the one referencing `node-gyp`) and logic specific to those options
+- Pass in the workspace/package and project roots (since yarn has already found these) and remove all the logic and dependencies related to finding `package.json` and matching its `workspaces` globs (allows removing large glob-related dependencies)
+- Remove option definition descriptions and related logging code
+- Remove CLI arg support
+- Remove all unused methods
+- Add partial typing support (not included in bundle) for easier development

+#### Updating the patch

 It's cleaner to make a fresh patch directory and use `git apply` to apply previous changes, rather than running `yarn patch -u` which adds a second patch file on top of the first one.